CALL-AMMU/mqtt-temperature-monitoring/README.md

 The README file (not provided here) should contain detailed instructions on setting up and running the system.
 This is a basic implementation and can be extended for features like data visualization, historical data storage, etc.

-1. Publisher Program (publisher.py):
+## Publisher Program (publisher.py):

 import paho.mqtt.client as mqtt import time from random import randint  # Simulate sensor data (if no real sensor)

-# MQTT Broker Configuration
+//MQTT Broker Configuration
 broker_address = "localhost"
 broker_port = 1883
 topic = "hotel/room/temperature"

-# Simulated Sensor Data Generation (if no real sensor)
+//Simulated Sensor Data Generation (if no real sensor) def generate_temperature():
-def generate_temperature():
     return randint(18, 28)  # Adjust temperature range as needed

-# MQTT Client Callback
+//MQTT Client Callback
 def on_connect(client, userdata, flags, rc):
     if rc == 0:
         print("Connected to MQTT Broker!")
     else:
         print("Failed to connect, return code", rc)

-# Main Program
+//Main Program
 def main():
     client = mqtt.Client()
     client.on_connect = on_connect